chrisis58/quick-linker/README-EN.md

 - You can only make hard link in the same disk symbol.
 - If src dirctory has few episode file(less than 2)，the auto-dect's accuracy may be low.
 Try adding tasks.task.mute tag in config to improve it.
   - e.g. 'Urusei Yatsura 2022 \[01]\[WebRip 1080p HEVC-10bit AAC ASSx2].mkv' \-\-mute('2022', '[WebRip 1080p HEVC-10bit AAC ASSx2]') \-\-> 'Urusei Yatsura [01].mkv', it can significantly improve the accuracy.
-- If the script cannot be executed, please delete the `pid` named file in the same dirctory and then re-run.